 Column (i).
-Our Company-selected Measure is Adjusted Cash Receipts Growth which is described below.
-For 2020, Adjusted Cash Receipts Growth has been calculated based on twelve months ended December 31, 2019 figures presented on an unaudited pro forma basis, which adjusts certain cash flow line items as if Royalty Pharma's Reorganization Transactions (as described in the Company's final prospectus filed with the SEC on June 17, 2020) and its IPO had taken place on January 1, 2019.
-Refer to the section titled "Non-GAAP Reconciliations" of our Annual Report on Form 10-K for reconciliation of this non-GAAP measure to its corresponding GAAP measure.
+Our Company-selected Measure is Portfolio Receipts Growth which is described below.
+For 2020, Portfolio Receipts Growth has been calculated based on twelve months ended December 31, 2019 figures presented on an unaudited pro forma basis, which adjusts certain cash flow line items as if Royalty Pharma's Reorganization Transactions (as described in the Company's final prospectus filed with the SEC on June 17, 2020) and its IPO had taken place on January 1, 2019.
+Refer to the section "Appendix A - Reconciliations of Non-GAAP Measures" in this Proxy Statement for reconciliation of this non-GAAP measure to its corresponding GAAP measure.

 Columns (j) and (k).
-We have also presented two additional financial performance measures-SG&A as % of ACR and Adjusted EBITDA Margin because they illustrate how compensation actually paid to our NEOs results in much lower SG&A versus our peers.
-Refer to the section titled "Non-GAAP Reconciliations" of our Annual Report on Form 10-K for reconciliations of non-GAAP measures to their corresponding GAAP measure.
+We have also presented two additional financial measures-SG&A as % of Portfolio Receipts and Adjusted EBITDA Margin because they illustrate how compensation actually paid to our NEOs results in much lower SG&A versus our peers.
+Refer to the section "Appendix A - Reconciliations of Non-GAAP Measures" of this Proxy Statement for reconciliations of non-GAAP measures to their corresponding GAAP measure.

-Adjusted Cash Receipts Growth was chosen from the following four most important financial performance measures used by the Manager to compare compensation actually paid to the CEO and Non-CEO NEOs in 2022 to our performance.
+Portfolio Receipts Growth was chosen from the following four most important financial measures used by the Manager to compare compensation actually paid to the CEO and Non-CEO NEOs to our performance.
 The other measures in this table are not ranked.
-As our CEO and Non-CEO NEOs are not compensated directly by us, Adjusted Cash Receipts Growth and the other financial performance measures listed in the chart below reflect the financial performance measures utilized by, and reflect the decision of, the Manager, rather than by our Management Development and Compensation Committee.
+As our CEO and Non-CEO NEOs are not compensated directly by us, Portfolio Receipts Growth and the other financial measures listed in the chart below reflect the financial measures utilized by, and reflect the decision of, the Manager, rather than by our Management Development and Compensation Committee.